neek78/pycmake/README.rst

 There's a bit of a misconception that "include" in CMake is like c/c++'s #include, including in the CMake source code itself which includes the comment "In almost every sense, this is identical to a C/C++ #include command".
 This statement is wrong in almost every sense.

 CMake's include command is much closer to eval() or exec() functions in other scripting languages.
 CMake doesn't really build an abstract syntax tree or have any notion of a preprocessor.
-When a CMake script is loaded, it's parsed down into a set of commands - including things like flow control statements like if(), while() etc. At runtime, each command is looked up, the parameters are expanded (ie variables replaced with their current value), and the command is executed with these expanded string parameters.
+When a CMake script is loaded, it's parsed down into a set of commands - including things like flow control statements like if(), while() etc. At runtime, each command is looked up, the parameters are expanded (ie variable references replaced with their current value), and the command is executed with these expanded string parameters.
 For a normal command, when execution is done, the next command in the list is executed.
 For a flow-control command, the "program counter" might be modified to control which is the next command executed.
-When you're interpreting functions, the commands are registered, but not executed until the function is called.
+When the body of a function is encountered, the commands are recorded, but not executed until the function is called.
 That's it really.

 When you call ``add_subdirectory()``, a bunch of new state and a scope is created, and the process repeats recursively.
 Entities like functions are registered globally, so the are visible everywhere once they're interpreted from their source script.
 The ``include`` function works the same way, except without creating a new dir's state or scope.
-So the side effects of executing the included script are reflected in the current dir scope, like it was included in the original text.
+So the side effects of executing the included script are reflected in the current dir scope - functionally, like it was included in the original text, hence the comparison with #include.

 It's worth noting that this is largely how Python scripts executed in CMake work.
 From the CMake core's point of view, it's just seeing a bunch of command invocations coming from the Python interpreter.
 It doesn't know the difference between that and CMake script doing the calls.
 SO when you call include() from Python, it invokes the built-in interpreter, and it runs the CMake script in the context and scope of the Python script's directory.
-Whatever side effects are caused by the CMake script, like creating targets, functions or other entities will be visible to Python after execution is completed.
+Whatever side effects are caused by the CMake script, like creating targets, functions or other entities will be visible to Python via the CMake interface after execution is completed.

 Other interoperability notes
 ----------------------------